SmithWillSuffice/ohanga-pai/content/empirical/302_3_macromodels_islm_2.md

 added a time series analysis class ``TimeSeriesISLMModel`` which will help us run some quasi-predictive tests against real world data.

-Recall byb"quasi-predictive" we run immediately into troubles since IS-LM is a static equilibrium model.
-The idea of bastardizing Keynes General Theory is to at least pay a little bit of homage to Keynes and try to make the ISLM model a moving equilibria (whatever that means!)
+Recall by "quasi-predictive" we run immediately into troubles since IS-LM is a static equilibrium model.
+The idea of bastardizing Keynes' General Theory is to at least pay a little bit of homage to Keynes and try to make the ISLM model a moving equilibria (whatever that means!)
 We will take it to mean there is a lag somewhere between 1 and 12 months at which point the economy has "figured out" what Income and interest rate "should have been".
 We do not know the lag, so we just run all the lags we want and see which fits best with the empirical data.

 Seems reasonable?
 Yes, but then we need to go about fetching data, and unfortunately the only economy that has decent data I am personally familiar with fetching is the USA.
 That is just a bias, since I've worked with the FRED API before.
 If your country published accessible data then you can conduct a similar analysis for your country.
 But honestly, why bother?
 We are aiming to show that you should never use ISLM!
-Maybe ISLM will turn out to be a good model for your country?
+Maybe ISLM will turn out to be a fit (as in parameter adjusted) model for your country?
 Who knows!?
 But that would be fairly accidental and bizarre.

 ## Data Preparation